GitDries/redmine_pipeline_plugin/README.md

 * Sums the estimated times of open issues
 * Multiple filter and grouping-options build-in, for the calculation of these times
-* An optional capacity calculation on a per month basis
+* An optional capacity calculation on a per month or per week basis

 ## Install